Home » English » Pronouns, Types, Rules & Examples

 21. Uses of ‘That’

-(a) For persons, lifeless things and small animals in the singular or in the plural number.
+(a) For persons, lifeless things, and small animals in the singular or the plural number.

-Ex.-This is the girl that failed in the exam.
+This is the girl who failed in the exam.

 This is the Radio that I bought Yesterday.